Vatican says China has unilaterally appointed bishop to Shanghai | Law-Order

 Vatican says China has unilaterally appointed bishop to Shanghai

-Chinese authorities have appointed a new bishop to Shanghai, the Vatican said on Tuesday, in an apparent violation of a bilateral pact between the two states.
-The Holy See was informed "a few days ago" of the decision by China to transfer Bishop Shen Bin from Haimen, in the Jiangsu province, to the diocese of Shanghai, the Vatican said.
+Chinese authorities have appointed a new bishop to Shanghai, the largest Roman Catholic diocese in China, the Vatican said on Tuesday, in an apparent violation of a bilateral pact between the two states.
+The Holy See was informed "a few days ago" of the decision by China to transfer Bishop Shen Bin from Haimen, in Jiangsu province, to the diocese of Shanghai, the Vatican said.

 It added that it had learned of his official instalment earlier on Tuesday from the media.
 "For the moment I have nothing to say about the Holy See's assessment of the matter," spokesman Matteo Bruni said.